【新プロジェクト始動!】 50代からの再挑戦を綴る雑記ブログを開設 | Kindle本「裏面打法による逆襲」好評発売中!

 5. Conclusion

-That said, I still believe Glayzer 09C is an excellent hybrid tacky rubber with outstanding overall balance.
+Even so, I still consider Glayzer 09C an excellent hybrid tacky rubber with outstanding overall balance.

 Please also check out the related articles below.